 Many people have come to Oulu from all points of the compass and set out to all points of the compass.
 It makes a good base.
 The very first inhabitants realised that this was a suitable place to stop and rest; the place where the East and the downhill part of the journey came to an end and the West loomed on the opposite shore, over the flat sea.
 There was enough game to be had, the waters were full of fish and money hopped from branch to branch in the trees on the backs of squirrels.

-The primordial aliens in the lean days of the Iron Age were the other Finnish tribes, from Satakunta, Häme, Karelia and Savo.
+The earliest aliens in the lean days of the Iron Age were the other Finnish tribes, from Satakunta, Häme, Karelia and Savo.
 And very welcome they were too.
 After all, the journey had taken them far longer than it takes nowadays to come from Oulu's most distant twin town, Bursa in Turkey.
 Some of them even settled here, and we, the inhabitants of today, are their descendants.